Proportional Representation in Rank Aggregation: Proofs Omitted from

-\emph{Condition (4):} For this condition, we need to show that the remaining budget after the execution of the Flow-adjusting Borda rule is less than $1$.
-To this end, we will first show that for all rounds $i\in \{1,\dots, m-3\}$, the maximum flow in $G_{x_i}$ has value $m-i$.
-To show this, fix such a round $i$ and suppose that our claim is true for all rounds $j<i$.
+Now, to prove this claim, we will show for all rounds $i\in \{1,\dots, m-3\}$ that the maximum flow in $G_{x_i}$ has value $m-i$.
+To this end, we fix such a round $i$ and suppose that our claim is true for all rounds $j<i$.
 If $i=1$, this assumption is true as there were no previous rounds and it will hold inductively for $i>1$.
 We first note that the total budget in this round is